What is Anxiety and How to get help in San Diego?

 Obsessive Compulsive Disorder

 Obsessive compulsive disorder, (OCD) is a mental health disorder where a person has obsessional thoughts as well as rituals and compulsions around those obsessional thoughts.
 OCD also causes distress and anxiety when rituals are not performed.
 However rituals are what keeps the OCD around.
 There is really good treatment available for OCD.
 Exposure and response prevention (ERP)is evidenced based treatment for OCD.
 It is important to get connected to an OCD therapist who can provide evidence-based treatment for OCD.
 It's important to get connected to an OCD therapist who is trained in ERP.
-OCD affects all different types of people from all different walks of life.
+OCD affects all types of people from all walks of life.
 According to the National Institute of Mental Health (NIMH 2021) 2.3% of adults will experience OCD in their lives.
 Find out more about OCD .
-I am a San Diego Based OCD therapist and specialize in using ERP to help you take back control of your life.
+We are San Diego-based OCD therapists and specialize in using ERP to help you take back control of your life.
 There is so much hope to be gained in OCD therapy!

 Social Anxiety

 Social Anxiety Disorder (Social Phobia) is when one struggles with high anxiety or fear of social situations in which a person is exposed to unfamiliar people or to the possibility of being scrutinized or judged by others.
 The person is afraid of acting in a way that is embarrassing or humiliating.
-Some examples are not attending social functions due to not knowing anyone there; not speaking up in meetings; avoiding speech class.
+Some examples include not attending social functions because you don't know anyone there, not speaking up in meetings, and avoiding speech class.

 An estimated 12.1% of U.S. adults experience social anxiety disorder at some time in their lives.
 SOcial anxiety can limit your life and make routine situations like work, school or any social events very difficult.
 When working with an anxiety therapist the goal is to learn tools and skills to help you live life more comfortably.